wad4444/WCS/docs/docs/api/skill.md

 * boolean

 ### `OnStartServer(params)` @override
-Fires whenever skill starts on the server.
+Called whenever skill starts on the server.
 Accepts an argument passed to `Start()`.

 **`Parameters:`**
 * StarterParams: `StarterParams` - a generic type.

 ### `OnStartClient(params)` @override
-Fires whenever skill starts on the client.
+Called whenever skill starts on the client.
 Accepts an argument passed to `Start()`.

 **`Parameters:`**
 * StarterParams: `StarterParams` - a generic type.

 ### `OnEndServer()` @override
-Fires whenever skill ends on server.
+Called whenever skill ends on server.

 ### `OnEndClient()` @override
-Fires whenever skill ends on client.
+Called whenever skill ends on client.

 ### `HandleClientMessage(message)` @override
-Fires on server when a message from client was received.
+Called whenever server when a message from client was received.

 **`Parameters:`**
 * Message: `ClientToServerMessage` - a generic type.